Pilotguide9897/RegexTutor/Develop/gist.md

 ## Additional Reading

 Those interested in reading more about regular expressions may be interested in exploring regular-expressions.info, a website dedicated to providing in-depth tutorials for a variety of regex concepts.
 The site may be accessed [here](https://www.regular-expressions.info/wordboundaries.html).
+Please note that the exact behavior of certain regex characters may vary in different regex flavors and with different options or modes, so it's important to consult the documentation or reference guide specific to your regex implementation for precise details!